raganwald/raganwald.github.com/_posts/2017-03-08-the-lumberjane-song.md

 > She writes clean code, doesn't give a damn
 > What reddit thinks is right???

 *(The nerd choir mumbles angrily, and the song breaks down.
-The singer skates off, whistling cheerfully.)*
+The singer skates off, whistling the tune cheerfully.)*